Need help with the NCLEX-PN Exam?

 The questions on the NCLEX-PN exam are written at the critical thinking and analysis level, rather than a fact or knowledge level.
 This means that you will be called upon to choose the best option out of several seemingly correct options or to answer questions where the ideal solution is not presented.

 The NCLEX-PN exam is organized around the concept of “client needs.”
 There are four major categories, two of which are further subdivided.
-The categories and the percentage of the test they make up are as follows:
+The categories and the percentage of the test they make up are as follows.
+(The percentages have not changed in the new edition of this test.)

 Safe and Effective Care Environment